 - Your deposit amount could impact your chances of getting a mortgage.
 The bigger your deposit amount, the more likely mortgage providers can lend to you.
 This is because your loan amount will be lower, and there’s less risk of lending to you.

 - Look at your credit rating and work towards improving it if you need to.
 Our tips on how to improve your credit rating can help.

 How much do you need for a deposit as a first time buyer?

 The size of your deposit affects how much of a mortgage loan you’ll need.
-For most first time buyer mortgages, you need a deposit of 5% of the price of the property you want to buy.

 The bigger the deposit, the better access you’ll have to lower rates, and lower monthly payments.